|

 rashes.
 Some chemicals may also be safety hazards and have the potential

+to cause fires and explosions and other serious accidents.
 Because of the seriousness of these safety and health problems,

 and because many employers and employees know little or nothing about them,